 How it works

-You can use wheatgerm oil as a natural treatment for wrinkles and fine lines as they help to reduce these unsightly lines.
+You can use wheatgerm oil as a natural treatment for wrinkles and fine lines.
 It also boosts the production of collagen to counteract our naturally decreasing collagen production in our bodies as we age.

 As mentioned above, rough and dry skin is also a sign of aging.
 The skin easily absorbs wheatgerm oil, making it a perfect choice for fragile and aging skin.
 The variety of nutrients available ensures the skin’s nourishment to prevent flaking skin.